-- Front page displays: select ‘A static page …’
+- Front page displays: select ‘A static page (select below)’

-The page you selected in Front page displays > A static page should now be displaying as the home page of your site …
+The page you have selected in Front page displays > A static page should be displayed as your site’s home page.

-What this means is that if you select the page with the URL shown below your site’s home page:
+What this means is that if you create a page with the following URL: